rybla/riib11.github.io/_posts/2023-11-11-open-source-software.md

 layout: post
 title: Open Source Software
 categories: technology software
-abstract: My thoughts on open source software (OSS), in particular: the theoretical benefits of OSS, the practical shortcomings of OSS, and how to make a profitable company that writes (a nonnegligible amount of) OSS.
+abstract: My thoughts on open source software (OSS), in particular, the theoretical benefits of OSS, the practical shortcomings of OSS, and how to make a profitable company that writes (a nonnegligible amount of) OSS.
 author: Henry Blanchette
 table_of_contents: true
 ---